cleesmith/NiceGUI-primer/README.md

 Why?

-- the NiceGUI is new compared to the many AI LLM's cut-off training dates
+- NiceGUI is new compared to cut-off training dates of many AI LLM's
-- while impressive being a dynamically created website for documentation, a text file is smaller, faster, easier to ingest by AI
+- while impressive being a dynamically created website for documentation, \ a text file is smaller, faster, easier to ingest by AI

 Further information here: